Abhishek-Rath/100-days-of-code/r2-log.md

 - Learned bit about serialization in DRF for JSon response

 ### R2D65 - 15/2/2022
-- Finished with serialization part
+- Finished with serialization part in Django Rest Framework

+### R2D66 - 16/2/2022
+- Worked through the request and response part of Django Rest Framework

+### R267 - 17/2/2022
+- Implemented class based views